kalilovers/LightKnightBBR/README.md

 # LightKnightBBR
 Long Live The Queen

-Currently, 2 types of BBR without manipulation have been added.
+# Currently, 2 types of BBR without manipulation have been added.

-Other types are added.
-The recommendation code has a Codel **(FQ_CODEL)**
+# Other methods will be added soon (with the ability to change the shape of the traffic)

 **Read** : In my tests, the performance of the Codel type and even the simple one (FQ) caused **less disturbance and even using +Codel+** reduced the fluctuation and problems of local tunnels especially with **IPSec** and in many other cases.